The Nursing Home Abuse Attorneys at Senior Justice Law Firm

 Although we continue discussing the litigation process below, it is important to note that your case can settle at any time.
 Our nursing home lawyers are trial lawyers by definition.
 However, we place our client’s wishes as the top priority.
 If your desire is to settle your nursing home case without going to trial, we can typically accomplish this.

 Filing the Lawsuit and Suing the Nursing Home

-The lawsuit allegations, usually contained in a Complaint, details what the nursing home did wrong and what happened as a result.
+The lawsuit allegations usually contained in a Complaint detail what the nursing home did wrong and what happened as a result.
 A normal nursing home lawsuit complaint will allege breaches in the standard of care, resident’s rights violations and/or negligent actions on the part of the nursing home staff.

 The Defendant(s) will typically file an Answer to the Complaint, or a Motion to Dismiss.
 This begins the litigation process.

-Additionally, this give us the power to set witnesses for deposition.
+Additionally, this gives us the power to set witnesses for deposition.